 The battery life is what you might expect for 350 mAh – not great.
 But that’s the trade off with the convenience of a stealth battery.
 I can get almost a day of moderate usage with it.
 The LED is white while charged and it turns red when almost depleted.

 The only real issue I have with the battery is the long charge times and the fact that the 1k is not a pass-thru device.
-I hawked the charge with a stop watch, and it took over an hour.
-At some point between an hour and an hour and five minutes, the red charge LED went off.
+I hawked the charge with a stop watch and it took one hour twenty-five minutes, then the red charge turned white and the LED went off.
 With no pass-thru, that is a long time to be without.
 I would like to see this device have a quick charge and/or a pass-thru feature.

 Overall, the Kilo 1K is a good pod system.
 My biggest issues are that it doesn’t come with sample pack of flavors, and it has a long charge time.
 That said, the overall vape – throat hit and flavor – is good enough that I can live with those cons.